 Yes, your super gets taxed in a few main ways:

-Tax on contributions
+Tax on super contributions

 Tax on investment earnings